danieljharvey/website-face/posts/2025-07-26-fuck-it-lets-write-a-database.markdown

     Equals,
 }
 ```

-This would let us express `select * from Album where album_id = 1`.
+This is pretty limited, but it does let us express `select * from Album where album_id = 1`.

-We start with a function that given a `serde_json::Value` with a row in it, and an `Expr`, returns a `bool` telling us if the row matches.
-This is called a `boolean expression`, fact fans.
+We start by defining a function for deciding whether we care about a row.
+It takes a row (which we store as a `serde_json::Value`) and an `Expr`, returning a `bool` telling us to keep the row or throw it in the bin.

 ```rust
 fn apply_predicate(row: &serde_json::Value, where_expr: &Expr) -> bool {